Walmart vs. Amazon: Differences , Profitability and Why We Shouldn't Ignore

 Final Thoughts

-• The safest approach: start where your product fits better (category + margin) and expand to the other marketplace once you have a proven SKU and process.
+The safest approach is to begin where your product performs best based on category fit and unit economics, then expand to the other marketplace once you have a proven SKU, stable operations, and predictable demand.

 At a Glance: Main Differences